Yarrukarthik/Demo/README.md

     mvn clean install -PautoInstallSinglePackage -Daem.port=4503

-Or to deploy only the bundle to the author, run
+Or to deploy only the bundle to the author, run1

     mvn clean install -PautoInstallBundle